How to Start an Emergency Fund

-Is an emergency fund a bank account?
+Is an emergency a bank or investment account?

 An emergency fund is a bank account, but earmarked for emergencies.
 Because an emergency fund is critically important to avoiding debt, I don’t recommend keeping yours at the bank that you pay bills out of.

 I’m a spender, so what works for me is an “out of sight, out of mind” approach.
 I like to know that the money is there if I ever need it, but don’t want to see the balance every day.
 And for that reason, I keep my emergency fund, as well as my other sinking funds, at an online bank.